 The bluebells are scarce but nevertheless their fragrance is intense, sweet and alluring.
 I walk off the trail and feel like I disappear from the world and become a part of the wild woodland.

-The early purple orchid was once a common plant, but now it is a rare guest in the woodlands.
-Many wild orchids are legally protected, but this fact does not stop people picking them… A friend went to the Mountain Grove just three days later and didn’t find a single flower – all gone.
+The Early purple orchid, once a common plant, is a rare guest in the woodlands.
+Many wild orchids are legally protected, but this fact does not stop people from picking them… A friend went to the Mountain Grove just three days later and didn’t find a single flower – all gone.
 People don’t realize that it takes years for the orchids to germinate.

 The early purple orchid is the “long purple” of Ophelia’s garland, as referred to by Gertrude in Shakespeare’s Hamlet: